Learn about sales tax automation

 Once you’ve collected sales tax, you’re required to remit it to the South Carolina Department of Revenue by a certain date.
 The South Carolina Department of Revenue will then distribute it appropriately.

-Filing a South Carolina sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) to the South Carolina DOR.
-The filing process forces you to detail your total sales in the state, the amount of sales tax collected, and the location of each sale.
+Filing a South Carolina sales tax return is a two-step process comprised of submitting the required sales data (filing a return) and remitting the collected tax dollars (if any) via the MyDORWAY web portal.
+The filing process requires filers to detail total sales in the state, the amount of sales tax collected and the location of each sale.

 Online filing is generally recommended, but paper returns are acceptable.
 Businesses with $15,000 or more per month in tax liability are required to file electronically.